What Is Dead May Never Die

 "What Is Dead May Never Die" is the third episode of the second season of HBO's medieval fantasy television series Game of Thrones, first airing on April 15, 2012.
 The episode is written by Bryan Cogman and directed by Alik Sakharov, who worked previously as the director of photography on four season one episodes.

 The plot continues events built up in previous episodes: the aftermath of Jon Snow's investigation into Craster, Catelyn Stark's journey to the Stormlands in order to ask for Renly Baratheon's assistance in fighting the Lannisters, Theon Greyjoy's internal conflict as to where his allegiance lies, Tyrion Lannister uses his cunning to find his sister's spy within the Small Council, and Arya is consoled by Yoren before being confronted by soldiers looking for Gendry.
 The episode's title is taken from a prayer used on the Iron Islands, by worshippers of the Drowned God.

 The episode was acclaimed by critics, with many praising the growing development of many story arcs and its emotional depth.

 Plot

 Beyond The Wall

 Craster returns with Jon and orders the Night's Watch off his lands.
-Mormont admits to Jon that he already knew of Craster's sacrifice of his sons, but argues that Craster is indispensable to the Night's Watch's campaign.
+Mormont admits to Jon that he already knew of Craster's sacrifice of his sons, but argues that Craster is indispensable for the Night's Watch's campaign.
 Sam promises to come back for Gilly when the Night's Watch returns to the Wall.